 Checking the wiring on a thermostat shouldn’t be too difficult, though you might want to ask someone more experienced for help.

-8. The thermostat might need replacing
+8. The thermostat might need to be replaced

 Finally, if nothing has worked, your thermostat might just need to be replaced!
 Remember how long ago you first purchased it.
 Has it ever had any problems before this?
 Maybe your thermostat has served its purpose in your home and should now be replaced by a newer model.
 Or maybe you just need to contact Honeywell to get some more specific advice.
 Alternatively, you can call a local handyman and ask for help.